 which gets interpreted by newer implementations as:

-I would not generally recommend worrying about it, but for the sake of completeness, there it is.
+This guy is a request header, so you generally don't need to worry about it anyway, but for the sake of completeness there it is.
 No new HTTP directives will be defined for "pragma" going forward.

 Now that we've gotten some of the standard and expected behaviours out of the way, we should probably mention that not every CDN or User Agent will behave according to the specification, which I'm sure is not news to anyone familiar with browser compatibility issues.
 For this reason, it is a good idea to test your services before launching a live resource to make sure the behaviour you get is what you expected; it will save you money.